 When you leave the hospital or doctor’s office, you may want more information.
 Ask your doctor for pamphlets, websites, or other resources where you can find reliable and updated information about your health condition.

 No matter how clearly you communicate with your healthcare provider, mistakes can still happen.
-If you or a loved one have been a victim of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been a victim of medical malpractice, contact an Indianapolis Medical Malpractice Attorney from Wilson Kehoe Winingham.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.